alejoalvarez/java/Java 11/StringNewMethods.md

 ## Java String isBlank() Method

 This method is used to check whether the string is blank or not.
-It returns true if the string is empty or contains only white space codepoints, otherwise false.
+It returns true if the string is empty or contains only white space code points, otherwise false.
 The syntax of the method is given below:

 ```java
 public boolean isBlank()